MaastrichtU-IDS/get-started-with-docker/README.md

 > For the whole workshop we assume you are running the terminal commands from this directory.

+---

 ## Task 1: Find and start a database container 🔎

-We want to start the [OpenLink Virtuoso database](http://vos.openlinksw.com/owiki/wiki/VOS) (a triplestore for RDF data) without loosing time installing all the required packages and setting up the configuration.
+We want to start the [OpenLink Virtuoso database](http://vos.openlinksw.com/owiki/wiki/VOS) (a triplestore for RDF data) without losing time installing all the required packages and setting up the configuration.

 We will then use a Docker container: